s15n/typst-thmbox/src/thmbox.typ

 /// - bar-thickness (length): The thickness of the colored bar
 /// - sans-fonts (array): What fonts to use in the body if `sans` is true
 /// - title-fonts (array): What fonts should be used in the title bar.
-/// - rtl (boolean): Whether the box should be using a right-to-left layout
+/// - rtl (boolean): Whether the box should be using a right-to-left layout.
 /// - body (content): The body of the box
 /// -> content
 #let thmbox(